Holmes and Rahe Stress Scale: Theory and Test

 The ability to meet the demands that are put on them is, is the key to stress.
 Both a lot of simultaneous stress situations and long exposure to a single stressful situation can lead to a negative experience of it.

 And not all unusual events are equally difficult to handle.
 The stress of divorce is of an entirely different magnitude than being given more responsibility of work.
 It’s therefore very important in SRRS to measure and assess the total stress score in the right way.
 Only then can it actually be used to manage it better.

 If it turns out there’s an increased risk of stress, it’s a good idea to do something about it.
 That’s not always easy though.
 Still, becoming aware of it’s factors is an important first step to eliminate these.

 Holmes and Rahe Stress Scale test

 It’s Your Turn

 What do you think?
-What are your experiences with the Holmes and Rahe Stress Scale?
+What are your experiences with the Holmes and Rahe Stress Scale Test and concept?
 Do you think the list of major life events is complete?
 Do you recognize the practical explanation or do you have any additions?
 How do you deal with it?

 Share your experience and knowledge in the comments box below.